Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 ### Before This Lesson

-The Hello Books API should have:
+This lesson uses the [Hello Books API](https://github.com/AdaGold/hello-books-api).
+Before beginning this lesson, the Hello Books API should have:

 - A `hello_books_development` database
 - A `book` table defined